 Frequently Asked Questions

-This lentil loaf with all the trimmings—Garlic Mashed Potatoes, Fast and Easy Caramelized Onion and Mushroom Gravy, and steamed broccoli or Southern-Style Collard Greens Elevated—is an excellent option for any vegan, vegetarian, or flexitarian.
+This lentil loaf with all the trimmings—Garlic Mashed Potatoes, Mushroom Gravy, and steamed broccoli or Collard Greens—is an excellent option for any vegan, vegetarian, or flexitarian.
 For dessert, I recommend the Crustless Vegan Sweet Potato Pie.

 Ingredients